Q&A about setting up foreign-owned Limited Liability Company in Thailand

 • The registered address can be a physical location, such as an office or commercial space, or it can be the address of a corporate service provider who acts as the company’s registered agent.

-• The registered address must be a valid and verifiable location where the company can receive official documents and notices.
+• The registered address must be a valid and verifiable location where the company can receive official documents and notices. - Future Operating Address:

 • The future operating address of the Foreign-funded LLC refers to the physical location where the company conducts its business operations.